Anita Weyermann

-Anita Weyermann (born 8 December 1977 in Wynigen) is a Swiss former middle- and long-distance runner.
+Anita Weyermann (born 8 December 1977) is a Swiss former middle- and long-distance runner.

 She won the 1998 Eurocross meeting.
 In the 1999 season she began with a win at the Belfast International Cross Country and went on to take the gold at the European Cross Country Championships.

 Weyermann retired from professional sports on 5 March 2008.
 She works as a radio journalist for a Bernese local radio station, Radio BEO, and as a running trainer.